-Replacement dome switches, 10mm, 4-leg (Plus shaped), nickel plateed on peel-and-stick adhesive!
+Replacement dome switches, 10mm, 4-leg (Plus shaped), nickel plated on peel-and-stick adhesive!

 No messing with packing tape or other poor-quality, unsuitable adhesives!